ematks/gravitoondes/README.md

 - develop a function to compute the bisquare window for each tile
 - project the data onto each time-frequency tile and compute the SNR
 - plot the final result

+### Chapter 1: the data and the Fourier transform

+- Run the `spectrum` code and get familiar with the output plots.
+Compare the spectrum with the LIGO sensitivity plot in the [GW150914 discovery paper](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.116.061102).
+What's wrong?
+- Use a Hann window to correct for the spectral leakage.
+- Normalize your spectrum to recover the LIGO sensitivity plot in the [GW150914 discovery paper](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.116.061102).
+- Play with the code parameters: length of the Fourier transform...
+- Plot the spectrum including the negative frequencies
+- Perform a BACKWARD Fourier transform.

+### Chapter 2: the noise power spectral density (PSD)